 What tying Knute Rockne’s Notre Dame wins record would mean to Brian Kelly

-Brian Kelly isn’t here to compare two figures that quite frankly are incomparable — himself and former Notre Dame head coach Knute Rockne.
+Brian Kelly is not here to compare two figures that quite frankly are incomparable — himself and former Notre Dame head coach Knute Rockne.

 Rockne holds the program record for all-time wins.
 He piled up 105 between 1918-30.
 Kelly, in his 12th season as Notre Dame's head coach, currently sits at 104 blue and gold victories.
 Saturday's game against Purdue (2:30 ET, NBC) is a chance for him to tie the legendary Rockne.